 Back to prior page Go to next page

 The bay horse with a narrow face stripe is "Banner" and was ridden by Barry in most, if not all, of his Republic oaters.
-After Barry's series ended, Banner became the mount used by Allan Lane (before he assumed the Red Ryder role from Wild Bill Elliott).
+After Barry's series ended, Banner became one of the horses used by Allan Lane (before he assumed the Red Ryder role from Wild Bill Elliott).
 John Wayne rode Banner in the late 1940s and early 1950s (in ANGEL AND THE BADMAN, for example), and Andy Devine rode him in the movies he made with Roy Rogers.
-Don't recall Lane riding Banner - click HERE for a photo of Lane, Linda Stirling and Banner from TOPEKA TERROR.

 At the conclusion of Roy Rogers' BELLS OF ROSARITA (1945), when the Republic stars entered the circus, Barry is introduced as riding "Cyclone".
 The above still appears to be from BELLS.